 Is the Al Andalus Worth It?

-If you are looking for a truly unique way to see Andalucia, away from the crowds and in relative luxury then a journey with the Al Andalus is the way to go.
-This once in a lifetime experience is the perfect journey for travelers who love slow, intentional travel and love spending ample time savoring the culinary highlights of the places they visit.
+If you are looking for a truly unique way to see Andalucía, away from the crowds and in relative luxury then a journey with the Al Andalus is the way to go.
+This once-in-a-lifetime experience is the perfect journey for travelers who love slow, intentional travel and love spending ample time savoring the culinary highlights of the places they visit.
 But, there is no beating about the bush, the experience does come at a rather lofty price point.

 MORE TRAVEL RESOURCES FOR VISITING SPAIN AND SURROUNDINGS